MuzzammilShah/Road-to-AI/docs/blog/posts/post-3.md

 <!-- more -->

-<div align="center" style="font-size: 0.7em; font-style: italic;">This thumbnail has nothing to do with Apple Inc. I just really liked how it shows the 'Evolution of Icons' over time which kinda goes with the 'Optimization journey' that I am covering here.
-So that's that haha.</div>
+<div align="center" style="font-size: 0.7em; font-style: italic;">This thumbnail has nothing to do with Apple Inc. I just really liked how it shows the 'Evolution of Icons' over time, which kinda goes with the 'Optimization journey' I'm covering here.
+So that's that haha.
+Image courtesy: <a href="https://basicappleguy.com/" target="_blank" style="text-decoration: none; color: inherit;">Basic Apple Guy</a></div>

 &nbsp;